tsugicloud/ami-sql/README.md

 Making an EC2 Instance Using the AMI
 ====================================

 To build your EC2 Instance, make a new instance and start with the AMI you created above.
+Or start with one of the official AMIs (if we make them available).

 Put in the user data under Advanced - copy everything from the "#! /bin/bash" to the end of the file.
 When the EC2 provisioning process sees the hashbang, it runs the user data as a shell script.